Laurence Olivier: 1975–1989: Later years and death

 In the mid-1970s Olivier became increasingly involved in television work, a medium of which he was initially dismissive; Olivier later said "I have stood out stiffly and coldly and pompously about TV for too long".
 In 1973 he provided the narration for a 26-episode documentary, The World at War, which chronicled the events of the Second World War, and won a second Emmy Award for Long Day's Journey into Night (1973).
 In 1975 he won another Emmy for Love Among the Ruins.
 In 1976, he appeared in adaptations of Tennessee Williams's Cat on a Hot Tin Roof and Harold Pinter's The Collection.
 Olivier portrayed the Pharisee Nicodemus in Franco Zeffirelli's 1977 miniseries Jesus of Nazareth.
-In 1978 he appeared in the film The Boys from Brazil, playing the role of Ezra Lieberman, an ageing Nazi hunter; he received his eleventh Academy Award nomination.
+In 1978, he appeared in the film The Boys from Brazil, playing the role of Ezra Lieberman, an ageing Nazi hunter; he received his eleventh Academy Award nomination.
 Although he did not win the Oscar, he was presented with an Honorary Award for his lifetime achievement.

 Olivier continued working in film into the 1980s, with roles in The Jazz Singer (1980), Inchon (1981), The Bounty (1984) and Wild Geese II (1985).
 He continued to work in television; in 1981 he appeared as Lord Marchmain in Brideshead Revisited, winning another Emmy.
 In 1982, he received his tenth and last BAFTA nomination in the television adaptation of John Mortimer's stage play A Voyage Round My Father.
-In 1983, he played his last Shakespearean role as Lear in King Lear, for Granada Television, earning his fifth Emmy.
+In 1983, he played his last Shakespearean role as Lear in King Lear, for Granada Television, winning his fifth Emmy.
 He thought the role of Lear much less demanding than other tragic Shakespearean heroes: "No, Lear is easy.
 He's like all of us, really: he's just a stupid old fart."
 When the production was first shown on American television, the critic Steve Vineberg wrote: